FAFSA Renewal Process

 A student must apply for federal student aid for every school year that they attend college.

-Students who have an FSA ID, who had a successful match on Social Security number (SSN), name, and date of birth with the Social Security Administration (SSA), and who provided their e-mail address on the FAFSA in the prior award year are eligible to renew their FAFSA.
-Students who are renewal-eligible for the 2021-22 award year received e-mails, SMS, and/or mobile application push notifications from Federal Student Aid in late January and early February of 2021.
+Students who have an FSA ID, who had a successful match on Social Security number (SSN), name, and date of birth with the Social Security Administration (SSA), and who provided their e-mail address on the Free Application for Federal Student Aid (FAFSA®) in the prior award year are eligible to renew their FAFSA.
+Students who are renewal-eligible should anticipate receiving e-mails or SMS notifications from Federal Student Aid around late January or early February of 2023 if they have not yet filed the 2023-24 FAFSA by that time.

 When an applicant logs in to renew their FAFSA form, it will be pre-populated with certain information from the prior academic year.
 The applicant must provide new income and tax information, and update any other data that may have changed.
-Most 2021-22 applicants who have filed an IRS tax return will be able to use the IRS Data Retrieval Tool (IRS DRT) to import their 2019 income and tax information directly from the IRS to their 2021-22 FAFSA.
+Most 2023-24 applicants who have filed an IRS tax return will be able to use the IRS Data Retrieval Tool (IRS DRT) to import their 2021 income and tax information directly from the IRS to their 2023-24 FAFSA.
 Using the IRS DRT is fast and an accurate way to input income and tax information into the FAFSA.
-In addition, using the IRS DTR will dramatically reduce the likelihood that the applicant will be selected for Verification.
+In addition, using the IRS DTR will dramatically reduce the likelihood that the applicant will be selected for the verification process.